 5 Warning Signs of Drug Use Everyone Should Know

 With the rampant increase in opioid addiction, identifying drug-seeking behaviour has become a much-discussed topic among physicians in particular.
-Individuals who are addicted to painkillers, for example, may exaggerate symptoms of pain or shop around to different doctors or pharmacies to get the drug that they want.
+Individuals who are addicted to painkillers, for example, may exaggerate symptoms of pain or shop around at different doctors or pharmacies to get the drug that they want.

 2. Increased tolerance and withdrawal

 Take notice of any increases in resistance for yourself or people you know.
-Be wary of using prescription painkillers for an extended period or steadily increasing the amount taken.
-For recreational drugs, an easy way to identify increased tolerance is if you are spending more money on your high or needing to use other substances to intensify the effects of your drug of choice.
+Be wary of using prescription painkillers for an extended period of time, or steadily increasing the amount taken.
+For recreational drugs, an easy way to identify increased tolerance is if you are spending more money on your high, or needing to use other substances to intensify the effects of your drug of choice.

 3. Neglecting responsibilities